 7) Stick insects struggle when looking for love/friendship

-The thing about stick insects is … they look like sticks.
-You might assume they have some kind of innate ability to spot friends from foliage, but it seems that at a glance, they’re as unsure as the rest of us.
+The thing about stick insects is they look like sticks.
+You might assume the critters themselves have some kind of innate ability to spot friends from foliage, but it seems that they’re as unsure as the rest of us.

 (This is an exaggeration, but only slightly).

 Since it’s hard for them to visually identify other stick insects in the forest canopy, stick insects rely on smell.